KEY: licensing, wildlife, wildlife law, rules and procedures

 (i) successfully complete a division-sponsored training session;

-(ii) provide and maintain approved computer hardware capable of processing and printing licenses and permits in a permanent, clear, and a legible manner; and
+(ii) provide and maintain approved computer hardware capable of processing and printing licenses and permits in a permanent, clear, and a legible manner.

 (b) The division may provide a printer as required in Subsection (a)(ii) provided the license agent's projected sales is estimated to be at least one-thousand dollars per year or a satisfactory volume per year as determined by the division.

-(f) A license agent must remain a license agent for the division for at least six months to retain the computer hardware or printer as provided in Subsections (b) or (c).
+(i) A license agent must remain a license agent for the division for at least six months to retain the printer as provided in Subsections (b).

-(2) Use of the agent hunting and fishing licenses online system must be used in compliance with the users manual provided by the division.
+(2) Use of the agent hunting and fishing licenses online system must be used in compliance with the agent manual provided by the division.